-As our loved ones get older, we trust that nursing homes will provide them with the medical and personal care they deserve.
-Unfortunately, this trust is all too often broken by the people we’ve tasked with their care.
-When a nursing home resident is injured or killed as a result of abuse or neglect, we must fight for the accountability and justice they deserve.
-Talk to a Durham nursing home abuse lawyer at Kreger Brodish LLP today to learn how we ca help.
+As our loved ones age, we trust that nursing homes will provide them with the medical and personal care they deserve.
+Unfortunately, this trust is often broken by the people we’ve tasked with their care.
+When a nursing home resident is injured or killed due to abuse or neglect, we must fight for the accountability and justice they deserve.
+Talk to a Durham nursing home abuse lawyer at Kreger Brodish LLP today to learn how we can help.

 For more than a decade, our law firm has been fighting for those who are at their most vulnerable.
-We strive to provide compassionate service and personal attention, taking the time to answer our clients’ questions and fighting for the maximum compensation they deserve.
-Many of the families we help also take comfort in the fact that their actions may save other nursing home residents from being harmed in the future.
+We strive to provide compassionate service and personal attention, taking the time to answer our client’s questions and fighting for the maximum compensation they deserve.
+Many of the families we help also take comfort that their actions may save other nursing home residents from harm.

 Don’t wait another moment to demand the justice you deserve.
-Contact us today to discuss your case with a compassionate nursing home abuse lawyer in Durham.
+Instead, contact us today to discuss your case with a compassionate nursing home abuse lawyer in Durham.

 How to Report Nursing Home Abuse or Neglect in North Carolina

 In North Carolina, you can report suspected nursing home abuse or neglect to several different agencies:

-- The North Carolina Department of Social Services operates Adult Protective Services in each county.
+- Each county’s North Carolina Department of Social Services operates Adult Protective Services.
 Adult Protective Services offices can report evidence of abuse or neglect to the district attorney for criminal action, provide services to a victim of abuse or neglect, or initiate court action to move a nursing home resident from an abusive situation.

 - You can also report nursing home abuse or neglect to the North Carolina Long Term Care Ombudsman.
 The Ombudsman’s office takes a more non-adversarial approach than Adult Protective Services.
 It works to resolve concerns about abuse or neglect between the nursing home facility, the resident, and their family.